9 Landscaping Ideas for a Small Front Yard

 7. Bring on the Seating

-Whether it’s off to the side of your yard or part of an extended front walk, a small seating area can add a welcoming vibe and level up your lawn’s charm.
-Choose furniture that doesn’t overwhelm the space, and add in a fire pit for enjoyment year-round.
+Whether it’s off to the side of your yard or you’re looking for backyard patio ideas, a small seating area can add a welcoming vibe and level up your lawn’s charm.
+Consider adding a fire pit for enjoyment year-round.

 8. Embrace Privacy